 Evaluating Total Cost of Ownership

-For example, while mobile access control requires a multilayer infrastructure of wifi, mobile device management, and cellular connections, it offloads costs of key card production and manual validation.
+For example, while mobile access control requires a multilayer infrastructure of Wi-Fi and mobile device management, it offloads costs associated with key card production and manual validation.
+Evaluating which model optimizes TCO helps build access control capabilities tailored for maximum return on investment.

 Bottom Line